 ¼ tsp chili flakes

 Heat the oven to 190C (180C fan)/390F/gas 6.
-In a small bowl, integrate the ricotta, parmesan, egg yolks, miso, and a terrific grind of pepper, and set apart.
-Put the black garlic, vinegar, tablespoons of oil, and a teaspoon of water in the small bowl of a meals processor and blitz clean, scraping the edges of the bowl a few instances as you cross.
+Integrate the ricotta, parmesan, egg yolks, miso, and a terrific grind of pepper in a small bowl and set it apart.
+Put the black garlic, vinegar, tablespoons of oil, and a teaspoon of water in the small bowl of a meal processor and blitz clean, scraping the edges of the bowl a few instances as you cross.
 Line a huge baking tray with greaseproof paper and lay the puff pastry sheet on the pinnacle, with the longer facet going through you.
 Create a rim on the pastry by gently scoring it about 1cm from the threshold all the way around.

 Gently poke the center randomly with a fork approximately 12 times in all.
 Spread the ricotta combination calmly over the center, then top with the asparagus tips, all pointing inside the equal path and away from you, with a few pointers slightly overlapping the others.
 Drizzle over the ultimate teaspoon and a 1/2 of oil, gently sprinkle the asparagus with salt and pepper.
 Add a small splash of water to the ultimate egg yolk, beating to mix, and use this to brush all over the rim.

-Bake for 25-28 minutes, or until the pastry is golden around the edges and cooked through.
+Bake for 25-28 minutes until the pastry is golden around the edges and cooked through.
 Transfer the tart to a large board, spoon over the black garlic dressing, sprinkle with the chili and additional parmesan, then reduce into eight pieces.
 Serve heat or at room temperature.